alanng10/class-lang/Docue/Article/Sande/a.md

 Operates with 2 inputs has same IntType kind in both inputs.
 The operates output Type is IntType.
 Output that is int value is the IntType of kind that is same as input kind.
+Output that is bool value is same as bool operation operates output.

 Operates that output int values output 64 bits int values in refs.
 The operates do 64 bits int operations instead of 60 bits in Class Lang.